srich36/TodayILearned/til_docs/OS/Memory.md

 - **inode** - a data structure for storing file system metadata
 - A *motherboard* is a PCB that connects the CPU, RAM, and other computer hardware, allowing them to talk to one another
   - Buses are the circuits on the motherboard connecting these components
+- `mmap`'ed files (memory mapped files) maps a file into page(s) in memory.
+Reading to or writing to this file can then be treated like it is standard memory access. **However**, these writes still need to be written to disc (by default only written when the file is closed) and are not synchronous, this is why it is a bad ideato use *mmap* in databases

 # Memory Management Schemes

 - Programs must be kept in main memory to be executed